contensis/contensis.github.io/api/delivery-api/accessing-entries/dotnet/entry-get-dotnet.md

 ## Get by string id async

-Gets an entry by its String identifier asynchronously
+Gets an entry by its `string` identifier asynchronously

 ### Syntax